 We spoke with Abbey Scott, who is one of the project managers for the company’s minor land divisions, and she said, “We do major infrastructure, we do mines, dams, movie sets, we do fencing, and land divisions.
 Anything you can measure; we can survey it.”
 Cheers again!

 Abbey also managed Alexander Symonds implementation of Synergy.
 And it’s that sort of right-thinking, good taste that gave another reason to raise our glass.
 That, and get her to divulge the details of their journey with Synergy software.

-Abbey explained that when she first started with the surveying firm (an impressive 15 years ago) that they created a sort of business management software system for themselves.
+Abbey explained that when she started with the surveying firm (an impressive 15 years ago), they created a business management software system for themselves.

-“We had created the old system in-house, so it was more about inputting projects and then entering timesheets and costs and consumables.
+“We had created the old system in-house, so it was more about inputting projects and then entering timesheets, costs and consumables.
 There was no real project management in that system and hardly any reporting — we just outgrew it … by a lot.”

 “there were about 50 employees — now we have a lot more surveyors and a lot more field assistants.
 We have a bigger planning team dealing with our land divisions and offer a more vertically intergrated service.
 The growth has been to support our expanded service offerings, which include not just our traditional surveying, but expansion into GIS, Aerial Drone Mapping, Underground Service Location and 3D Laser Scanning.
 We’ve also grown our footprint into regional areas covering South Australia and Western Victoria,

 Greater volume of projects, more people, dispersed over a great distance, with multiple offices.
 Again, impressive.
 But also challenging in terms of business and project management.
 Especially when you consider that for most staff members, work happens in the field, not in the office.
 If we’re talking about Alexander Symonds people, in the words of Haley Joel Osment, “they’re everywhere!”